Snapchat beyond Stories: Be the HBO of mobile

 - “Cool” Factor – TV shows that want to seem hip and relevant on mobile could appeal to a distinct and lucrative demographic by being featured in Snapchat.
 It’s established a brand of being where kids want to hang out, rather than just being a utility.

-- LA Entertainment Connections – Unlike most tech giants that are based in Silicon Valley, Snap’s headquarters is in LA alongside the entertainment industry.
-It could leverage its proximity and network to strike exclusive deals to host the most compelling content ported from TV
+- LA Entertainment Connections – Unlike most tech giants that are based in Silicon Valley, Snap’s headquarters is in LA, alongside the entertainment industry.
+It could leverage its proximity and network to strike exclusive deals to host the most compelling content ported from TV.

 - Experience Developing Originals – Snap didn’t start by trying to convince TV networks and studios to produce expensive Shows for its unproven platform.
 It first worked with publishers like Cosmopolitan and People to update the idea of a print magazine for mobile, combining cheaper text content with short video clips and animations.
 The success of Discover likely boosted the confidence of TV studios that Shows would reach a sizable audience.

-- Tap To Fast-Forward – While Snaps can only last 10-seconds (unless you’re shooting on Spectacles), laced together they can form longer Stories that users have growth accustomed to skimming through thanks to Snapchat’s tap to fast-forward feature.
+- Tap to Fast-Forward – While Snaps can only last 10 seconds (unless you’re shooting on Spectacles), laced together they can form longer Stories that users have grown accustomed to skimming through thanks to Snapchat’s tap to fast-forward feature.
 That means even if they’re getting bored with a Show, they have another option beyond just closing the whole video or clumsily scrubbing through with a more laborious finger movement.
 This makes Shows feel more watchable on Snapchat than they would on a platform like Facebook.

 Plus, perhaps most importantly for Snap’s revenue and future share price, the winds of change are blowing in its direction.
 While it hardly talked about Shows in its S-1 filing, it sure made its case that it could be teens’ replacement for TV.